TakeshiDaveau/ps-datastore-gui/README.md

 ## Troubleshooting

 To verify that the JRE is well installed `java -version` if you hav an error message "command not found: java", you need to update your .zshrc or .bashrc file to update the `PATH` variable and add the path where java is installed.

+If you do not have a datastore configured you can do `gcloud config set project <datastore-name>`